 PSL 417 Personality Assessment (3.0); 3 cr.
 Allows the students to gain knowledge of the skills needed to use the various instruments in assessing personality.
 Emphasis is on research and methodological steps in evaluating an individual's personality.
-Prerequisites: STA 202, PSL 217, PSL 319, PSL 415.
+Prerequisites: STA 202, PSL 217, PSL 319.

 PSL 424 Community Psychology (3.0); 3 cr.
 Concentrates on the interaction between individual and environment.
 Emphasis is placed on various models of intervention as they relate to both individual and community needs.
 Topics include poverty, prejudice, diversity, change, personal space, crowding, territoriality, and social stress.
 Prerequisites: PSL 215, PSL 322.

 PSL 481 Undergraduate Seminar in Psychology (3.0); 3 cr.
-Focuses on selected topics in psychology, varying from year to year depending on student, community and curriculum needs and on availability of professionals in relation to selected topics.
-Prerequisites: PSL 213, PSL 321, senior standing.
+This course focuses on selected topics in psychology, varying from year to year depending on student, community and curriculum needs and on availability of professionals in relation to selected topics.
+Senior Standing.